-Dean Bubley is the Founder of Disruptive Analysis, an independent technology industry analyst and consulting firm based in London.
-An outspoken analyst & futurist with over 25 years’ experience, he specialises in mobile / telecoms fields, with an eye on the broader technological and societal contexts into which they fit.
+Dean Bubley (@disruptivedean) is the founder of Disruptive Analysis, an independent technology industry analyst and consulting firm based in London.
+An outspoken analyst & futurist with over 25 years’ experience, he specialises in wireless / telecoms fields, with an eye on the broader technological, governmental and societal contexts.
 He is one of the leading market observers and forecasters covering 5G/6G, Wi-Fi, FTTX, edge/cloud compute, enterprise private networks, IoT, and policy issues including spectrum, competition and broadband wholesale.
 He is known as a contrarian and visionary, often with challenging opinions that go against industry consensus.
 Speaking at over 30 conferences and other events per year, and quoted by publications such as The Economist, FT & Wall Street Journal, he is an authority and provocateur.
 He regularly appears in technology industry videos, podcasts and blogs.
-His clients include many of the world’s leading telecom operators, vendors, regulators and industry associations, conducting advisory projects & internal workshop exercises.
-He also acts as associate director in charge of Network Futures research for STL Partners.
-He provides clients with advice and analytical opinion on topics such as emerging trend “myth-busting”, business model validation, technology innovation and go-to-market strategies, "addressable market sizing", planning and due diligence.
-His present focus is on use-cases and hype/reality for 5G, evolution of Wi-Fi, spectrum policy, smart buildings & cities, eSIM, private & neutral-host cellular networks, the “future of voice and video”, mobile broadband, developer platforms, edge-computing and contextual communications.
-He also advises on wider trends in the evolution of cross-sector technologies like AI, IoT, automation and technology regulation/policy.
-A recent focus has been on the likely post-pandemic status of telecom, connectivity and building/campus networks.
 Mr Bubley was formerly an equity analyst, covering communications stocks, with the UK arm of investment bank Robert W. Baird.
 Prior to that, he spent eight years at UK research firm Datamonitor, where he co-founded the company's Technology business, managed the Internet & Networking area and custom consulting operations, with roles of Chief Analyst & Director of Consulting.
 He holds a BA in Physics from Keble College, Oxford University.

 - Technology Strategy Consultant, Paul Ceely